Charlotte Casiraghi: Film

 Casiraghi founded Swoon Productions in 2012 that focused on equestrian films.
-In 2014, Casiraghi bought the rights to the book Our Lady of the Nile, which was released as a feature film in 2020, in which she was one of the producers.
+In 2014, she bought the rights to the book Our Lady of the Nile, which was released as a feature film in 2020, in which she was one of the producers.

 Philanthropy

 Casiraghi is a private citizen, but occasionally attends official functions in Monaco, such as a fundraising gala for AMADE Mondiale and Nelson Mandela's foundation in September 2007.
 In 2006, she made her debut appearance at Monaco's Rose Ball (in French: Bal de la Rose), which also raises money for the Princess Grace Foundation.
 In 2015, she joined the board of directors of FXB France, an organization founded by her godmother Albina du Boisrouvray in 1989 to combat AIDS and poverty.